 To avoid losing out on future potential profitability try thinking more like Beyoncé who was able to leverage a single experience into multiple products and global events controlled and sold exclusively by her brand.

 With some thought about long-term sustainability and profitability you can leverage your content for yourself rather than handing off untapped value to others.

-In the next post on this topic I’ll explain development strategies you can use for migrating your content off platforms and onto a website or blog you actually control.
+In future updates I’ll explain development strategies you can use for migrating your content off platforms and onto a website or blog you actually control.
 I’ll also cover the fundamentals of content marketing in more detail for businesses and individuals of all types so you’re able to earn some of the value of your content rather than leaving it all on the table for social media companies instead.

 If you have more questions about the value of your content or content marketing on a website or blog you own or want to talk more about the benefits and costs of migrating some of your content off Medium or another platform, let’s talk.

 Lara Littlefield is a software engineering leader, full stack developer & entrepreneur.
 As the founder of the technology agency New Basis, she specializes in developing custom web and native applications, SaaS, enterprise software, eCommerce platforms, and marketing websites for clients such as Milani Cosmetics, Ouai Haircare, Aol Ventures, Columbia University, New York University, and many others.
 Browse recent work